 All groups making use of the lounges are responsible for leaving them in a clean state and not storing anything in the common space.

-Improvements the student lounges are to be budgeted through the Engineering Society operating budget.
+Improvements to the student lounges are to be budgeted through the Engineering Society operating budget.

 Offices

-Office space is to be allocated by the Vice-President (Operations) and Durector of Internal Processes as deemed necessary.
+Office space is to be allocated by the Vice-President ( Finance & Administration) in conjunction with the Vice-President (Operations) and Director of Internal Processes as deemed necessary.

 Groups using EngSoc office space will be charged rent according to their respective EngServe agreement, which must be signed by the Vice-President (Operations) and the manager, Director, or President of the group.

-The President, Vice-President (Operations), and the Director of Internal Processes shall have access to all offices.
+The Executive, and the Director of Internal Processes shall have access to all offices.

 Security